shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Gra kicked the spot where it was and immediately regretted it.
 “Not like that!”

-“Well be more specific next time.”
+“Well, be more specific next time.”
 Reesu made the bag visible again, and it floated into the air, following Reesu down into the depths of the boat.

 “All aboard?”
 Captain Johnny asked Gra.

 Gra did a headcount, then came back to the top deck.
 “Yeah, I think so.”

-Captain Johnny unmoored the boat, and set sail.
+Captain Johnny unmoored the boat and set sail.
 The Howling Wolf was now heading to the lizard folk kingdom.

 As the boat left the bay, a deer ran up onto the dock.
 “Hey, is that…”